HumanCellAtlas/dcp-community/charters/PM/charter.md

 * Identify and maintain a repository of user personas and stories informed by *DCP UX* research

 * Facilitate a planning process on a regular cadence to solicit input from the HCA Science and DCP communities
-    * Publish a Thematic Roadmap RFC based on that input that also adddresses strategic technical objectives from the DCP Architecture team
+    * Publish a roadmap based on this input that also adddresses strategic technical objectives from the DCP Architecture team

 Tactical

-* Translate the customer priorities from the Thematic Roadmap RFC into actionable quarterly plans
+* Translate the customer priorities from the roadmap into actionable quarterly plans

 * Coordinate with the DCP Architecture team on emerging tactical requests needing to be addressed in Sprint planning priorities